kodalli/Discord-Blackjack-Bot/README.md

 ## How to play

-The following commands are support by the Blackjack bot:
+The following commands are supported by the Blackjack bot:

 ``` bash
 dealer play